lemadane/JSSR/README.md

 # JSSR (Java Server-Side Rendering)

-A high-performance, zero-dependency Java server-side rendering framework and UI library.
+A high-performance, zero-dependency Java server-side rendering UI library.
 JSSR brings a strongly typed, Record-based component model (`public record MyComponent(...) implements JssrComponent`) to Java 17+, serving as an immutable companion library for HTMX, Alpine.js, and Spring Boot MVC.

 ---

 ## Importing from JitPack

-JSSR is available via JitPack for both Gradle and Maven projects.
+JSSR can be referenced from JitPack (`com.github.lemadane:JSSR`) for both Gradle and Maven projects.

 ### Gradle (Groovy)